0xFloop/eip712-struct-array/README.md

 # eip712-struct-array
-Testing repo for debugging how to properly encode and hash a message that contains a struct array in accordance to EIP712 using Viem.
+Testing repo for showing how to properly encode and hash a message that contains a struct array in accordance to EIP712 using Viem.

 ### Setup
 Viem Setup